 Beginning with dinner in the home of a faculty member during Welcome Week, students move through weekly essays and discussions around service, humility, attention and intention, Sabbath, integrity and friendship.
-In shepherding new students into a new life at Baylor, the goal is to help them with practical matters, such as planning and calendaring, and with more spiritual dimensions, such as how their attitudes toward professors and fellow students will impact the academic journey they are beginning.
+In shepherding new students into a new life at Baylor, the goal is to help them with practical things like planning and calendaring but also with more spiritual matters such as how their attitudes toward professors and fellow students will impact the academic journey they are beginning.